 Each day, the gambling industry are taking $8.6 million in poker machine losses from Victorians.

-Victoria’s least affluent suburbs lose six times more to poker machines than the most affluent postcodes.
-The gambling operators are clearly exploiting communities that are already highly stressed, and that can least afford the additional problems poker machines create.
+Data shows that the gambling industry exploit communities that are already highly stressed, and can least afford the additional problems poker machines create.

-We've had some fantastic wins in Victoria, but we need to keep the pressure on!
+We've had some fantastic wins, but we need to keep the pressure on!